How to become a travel agent and do what you love

 Do you wish there was a way to make a living doing what you love?
 If what you love is travel, your dream career is totally within reach!
+This post will give you some tips and pointers and how to become a travel agent and grow your business.

 Many predicted that the advent of the internet would mean an end for the professional travel agent.
 It has done exactly the opposite.
 The instant access to an overwhelming amount of travel information has caused consumers to seek out expert help when planning their trips.
 Using a travel agent is particularly popular among millennial travelers and the need for agents is projected to grow as Generation Z starts to earn enough income for travel.
 The travel agent industry has become more profitable than ever before.